acolorbright/cookie-bar/README.md

 - `bgColor=000000` – set the background color of the bar (hexadecimal without the `#`)
 - `textColor=FFFFFF` – set the text color
 - `linkColor=FF0000` – set the link text color
-- `remember=NN` – remember the user's decision for NN days (show the bar again after NN days)
+- `remember=NN` – remember the user's decision for NN days (show the bar again after NN days, defaults to 30)